WordPress vs Squarespace: How to Know Which One is Right for Your Business

 • Limited styling (unless you use a premium extension)

-WordPress responsiveness
+WordPress mobile responsiveness

 PROS